skranz/RTutorSAGI/README.md

  Upload_PS_Intro----Max_Mustermann--Max_Mustermann_Intro.Rmd
 ```

-In my courses, it happens sometime that student upload the wrong file, like their Rmd file instead of the submission file created with `make.submission`.
+In my courses, it happens from time to time that students upload the wrong file, like the Rmd file instead of the submission file created with `make.submission`.
 This is noted in the log.
 If you are lenient, you could then write the student an email and ask the student to upload the correct file and then repeat the whole process.

 ## Analyse logs in order to improve problem sets

-While I put quite some effort to create helpful automatic hints and failure messages, they may not always be enough.
-Sometimes students get stuck badly.
-While it is good if students have to think about a problem and solving requires some effort, sometimes a task may have just be too complicated.
-Alternatively, RTutor may expect a particular solution while a solution of the student that is seemingly also correct is rejected without approbriate feedback for the student why.
+In general, you would like to put students some effort into solving the problem set and enjoy sweet success after some struggeling.
+But then sometimes students can get stuck badly in a way you did not intend.

-When designing a problem set, it is hard to predict all the ways how students can get stuck and it is also quite tedious to cover all possible cases in advance.
-Better to have an iterative process, where we improve a problem set after seeing in detail how student got stuck.
-This information is stored in the logs that are by default part of students' submission files.
+When designing a problem set, it is hard to predict all the ways how students can get stuck.
+While automatic hints and tests should cover many cases they are not perfect.
+Also sometimes you may want to write custom hints, but don't know how much hint to give.

+The natural approach seems to have an iterative process, where one improves a problem set after seeing in detail how students got stuck.

+Information about solution attempts is stored in the logs that are by default part of students' submission files.

 To convert the information into a more convenient format call: